 The activities of the heroes centered around their main base, the Hall of Justice, where each episode would open with the heroes responding to a call for help delivered by their massive supercomputer Trouble Alert.
-The Hall, in the context of the Super Friends series, is located in Metropolis, the fictional American city that serves as a backdrop for many DC-universe comics, cartoons, and movies.
+The Hall, in the context of the Super Friends series, is located in Gotham (and very near Metropolis in the series), the fictional American city that serves as a backdrop for many DC-universe comics, cartoons, and movies.

-Although you can’t jump through the screen and visit Metropolis, you can pay a visit to the closest thing there is to a real life Hall of Justice.
-The super heroes’ home base was modeled off the enormous and beautiful Art Deco-style train station, Union Terminal, located in Cincinnati, OH.
+Although you can’t jump through the screen and visit Gotham and Metropolis, you can pay a visit to the closest thing there is to a real-life Hall of Justice.
+The superheroes’ home base was modeled off the enormous and beautiful Art Deco-style train station, Union Terminal, located in Cincinnati, Ohio.

 After the heyday of rail travel passed, the majority of the structure was converted into space for a museum, theaters, galleries, and a library.
-For those of you that want to see it by rail, however, book a ticket on Amtrak’s Cardinal service between Chicago and New York City to arrive at the station in golden age style.
+For those of you that want to see it by rail, however, book a ticket on Amtrak’s Cardinal service between New York City and Chicago to arrive at the station in golden age style.